jf-894/jf-894.github.io/index.md

 This is my home page!
 My name is Jordan Fernandez and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering
 ## Computer Science Projects

-My GitHub page is http://github.com/jf-894.
+My GitHub page is [jf-894](http://github.com/jf-894).

 ### CPSC 120

 *  Lab 3

     Lab 3, part 3 was my favorite because I coded my first game.The game was a two-player number guessing game.
-I spent hours coding and debugging.
+It was the first time using if-loops.I spent hours coding and debugging.
 To the point of giving up but managed to make it work.

 * Lab 8